learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 28. How do you create a Route Handler in the App Router?
+## Q. How do you create a Route Handler in the App Router?

 Route Handlers live in `app/` as `route.ts` files and export named HTTP method functions: